Businesses in Luxembourg are generally and historically conducted through limited liability companies with the following corporate form:

 Per application of the double tax treaties with Luxembourg, foreign real estate income and income from permanent establishments are generally exempt from taxation (CIT and MBT) in Luxembourg where foreign withholding taxes can typically be credited against Luxembourg tax.

 Expenses in economic relation to exempt income are not tax deductible in Luxembourg.
-These expenses typically include interest expenses on the loans financing the asset generating exempt income but expenses can also be allocated on a pro rata basis.
+These expenses typically include interest expenses on the loans financing the asset generating exempt income but expenses can also be allocated on a pro rata basis. (see 2.5 Imposed Limits on Deduction of Interest).

 Dividends (including liquidation dividends) derived from a shareholding are exempt from CIT and MBT in Luxembourg if the following apply.